loftwah/tech-101/git/drills/1-git-team-collab/README.md

 # Using Git and GitHub for Team Collaboration

+This is a drill that will teach you how to collaborate with your team on a Git repository hosted on GitHub.

 ## Setting Up a Team Repository

 1. Create a new repository on GitHub by following these steps: